flenniken/metar/docs/project.rst

   docker images | grep xcompile
   xcompile    latest    f55dcbecd036     10 days ago      2.86GB

-todo: add nimpy to the image (or a new image based on it) so you can build the python libraries this way.
-The metar-image shows how to install nimpy.
+todo: add nimpy to the image (or build a new image based on it) so you can build the python libraries using it.
+See the metar-image which shows how to install nimpy.

-Install
+Download
 =================

-Install the source into a folder on your machine using git.
+Download the metar source into a folder on your machine using git.

 ::